mjdecker/mjdecker.github.io/_notes/software-architecture/uml/use-cases.md

 	4. The software replaces all occurrences of the search term with the replacement text.

 # Use Case: Search and Replace (cont)

 * Extensions:
-	* 3a: Replace only first occurence
+* 3a: Replace only first occurrence
 	1. User indicates that only the first occurrence is to be replaced.
 	2. Software finds the first occurrence of the search term in the document being edited and replaces it with the replacement text.
-		3. Use case ends with postcondition state being only the first occurrence is replaced
+	3. Use case ends with postcondition state being only the first occurrence is greplaced.
 * 3b: Search only
 	1. User indicates that the software is only to search and not replace.
 	2. Software highlights the first occurrence of the search term.
 	3. Use case ends with post condition state being the first occurrence is highlighted and not replaced.
 *  **Postconditions**: All occurrences of the search term have been replaced with the replacement text.

 # Use Case: Setting Time and Date